LIVE COURSES

 USA

-Score choice allows you to choose which SAT and SAT Subject Test scores you would like to send to colleges, at no additional cost.
+Score choice allows you to choose which Digital SAT scores you would like to send to colleges, at no additional cost.
 Different universities and colleges now have different score choice practices.
-Some schools require only the single highest test date score, some schools state that they combine the highest scores from different sections across test dates, and some schools require you to send all of your scores.
+Most schools require only the single highest test date score, some schools state that they combine the highest scores from different sections across test dates, and some smaller private schools request you to send all of your scores.
 View the score-choice practices of different schools.
 Always check with the schools you plan to apply to as well before sending your scores.

-If the colleges you are planning to apply to only require you to send your highest test scores, you can now take the SAT and SAT Subject Tests as many times as you want.
+If the colleges you are planning to apply to only require you to send your highest test scores, you can now take the Digital SAT as many times as you want.
 Colleges will only see the scores you want to send them!
-If the colleges you are planning to apply to require you to send all of your test scores, we recommend you take the SAT a maximum of three times.

 Because the SAT is the most important test for college admissions, it is always best to start preparing as early as possible.
 This allows more preparation time to achieve score goals.
 For students who have the goal of becoming a National Merit Semi-finalist, it is best to start by June before 10th grade.
 Otherwise, a student should start by the summer before their 11th grade to maximize the effectiveness of our program because there are no distractions such as school homework, projects, exams or any other school activities.
 Students should start preparing for the SAT no later then the summer before their 12th grade.

-Once you have completed high school algebra and geometry, you are ready to take the SAT.
-Although the SAT does include Algebra II, it is only a small fraction of the math section, about 10%.
+Once you have completed high school algebra and geometry, you are ready to take the Digital SAT.

 College admissions in the United States are not standardized in any way, which means that each undergraduate college develops its own system.
-Some of the most important factors in college admissions are high school grades, difficulty of a student’s high school course selection, and scores on the SAT.
+Some of the most important factors in college admissions are high school grades, difficulty of a student’s high school course selection, and scores on the Digital SAT.
 The reputation of the high school is also important.
 Extracurricular activities such as membership to clubs, service activities, and athletic or musical talents are important during the admissions process and it is very damaging to a student’s application for him or her to have no extracurricular involvement.
-The typical breakdown of college admissions weights are: 50% class rank, 25% SAT, and 25% extracurricular activities and recommendations.
+The typical breakdown of college admissions weights are: 50% GPA/class rank, 25% standardized test scores, and 25% extracurricular activities and recommendations.
 Private schools tend to rely more on extracurricular activities for admissions than public schools.
+Think of a Digital SAT score as your first impression to the college you are applying.

 Educational consultants counsel students and their families in the selection of educational programs based on the student’s individual needs and talents.
 The need for an educational consultant can vary based on the students; we recommend starting with arranging a meeting with your counselor as a research base, as they can give you some general information as a starting point for your research.
 If your school counselors spend many hours counseling the students through the admission process and they have received special training through workshops or if you have access to information through a college career center, then you may not need an educational consultant.
 You can also approach the career services or counseling departments within the institutions that you are considering applying to.
 You may want to find out how much they charge ahead of time before committing to a service.